byusean/BYOPortScanner/README.md

   Base Usage: scanports.py -a <address> -p <port>
   Additional Options:
-    --timeout=<timeout>, where <timeout> can be specified as either single, range, comma separated, or input file --protocol=<protocol>, where <protocol> can be specified as either single, range, comma separated, or input file.
+    --timeout=<timeout>, where <timeout> can be specified as either single, range, comma separated, or input file --protocol=<protocol>, where <protocol> can be specified as either single, comma separated, or input file.
 Possible values are tcp, udp, icmp
+    --outfile=<outfile>, where <outfile> should be a html file where the output will be stored.

 TRACEROUTE USAGE
-  Base Usage: scanports.py -a <address> --traceroute
+  Base Usage: scanports.py -a <address> --traceroute Additional Options:
+    --outfile=<outfile>, where <outfile> should be a html file where the output will be stored.